-The Andrew W. Mellon Foundation is supporting two Fellowships at the University of Miami to promote and facilitate object-centered learning and research at the University of Miami Libraries and the Lowe Art Museum through the Andrew W. Mellon CREATE Grants Program and other educational initiatives related to teaching, research, and scholarship on artwork, artifacts, and archival materials.
+The Mellon Foundation is supporting two Fellowships at the University of Miami to promote and facilitate object-centered learning and research at the University of Miami Libraries and the Lowe Art Museum through the Mellon Foundation CREATE Grants Program and other educational initiatives related to teaching, research, and scholarship on artwork, artifacts, and archival materials.

-Clara Huisman, Andrew W. Mellon Fellow for Academic Engagement, focuses her conservation efforts on paper-based collections at the University of Miami Libraries and the Lowe Art Museum.
+Clara Huisman, Mellon Foundation Fellow for Academic Engagement, focuses her conservation efforts on paper-based collections at the University of Miami Libraries and the Lowe Art Museum.
 She works closely with conservation staff on CREATE Grant projects that require conservation of paper-based objects.

 See additional information

-Christina Larson, Andrew W. Mellon Fellow for Academic Engagement, promotes the Andrew W. Mellon CREATE Grants Program and develops partnerships with faculty members to enhance teaching, research, and scholarship that focuses on the cultural resources–artwork, artifacts, and archival materials–at the University of Miami Libraries and the Lowe Art Museum.
+Christina Larson, Mellon Foundation Fellow for Academic Engagement, promotes the Mellon Foundation CREATE Grants Program and develops partnerships with faculty members to enhance teaching, research, and scholarship that focuses on the cultural resources–artwork, artifacts, and archival materials–at the University of Miami Libraries and the Lowe Art Museum.

 See additional information